 Depending on the type of goods and regardless of their value, you may be required to obtain a licence or permit to clear some goods through Customs.
 You will also need to ensure that the goods comply with safety and information standards.

-There is no central body in Australia to assist with importing, however the Department of Home Affairs provide practical information on importing and buying goods from overseas.
+There is no central body in Australia to assist with importing, however the Australian Border Force provides practical information on importing and buying goods from overseas.

 TIP: The International Chamber of Commerce has developed a set of terms (Incoterms) to make it easier to negotiate trade between countries; they are important when you are receiving quotes from overseas suppliers for goods to be delivered by pallet or container load.

 Identify potential suppliers and obtain samples and prices

 Some webistes offer links to suppliers, however, be alert for potential scams.